lvapeab/nmt-keras/docs/source/index.rst

 Features
 ********

+ * Online learning and Interactive neural machine translation (INMT).
+See `the interactive NMT branch`_.
  * Attention model over the input sequence of annotations.
  * Peeked decoder: The previously generated word is an input of the current timestep.
  * Beam search decoding.